travis-ci/docs-travis-ci-com/user/languages/haskell.md

 ## Build Config Reference

 You can find more information on the build config format for [Haskell](https://docs.travis-ci.com/user/languages/haskell/) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).

+## Build with Stack

+Check out https://docs.haskellstack.org/en/stable/travis_ci/ if you want to use Stack to build your project.